-Please visit our website for the most up-to-date application and enrollment steps for Lighthouse Christian School.
+Please visit our website for the most up-to-date application, admissions, and enrollment steps for Lighthouse Christian School.
 All applicants work with the admissions office through the application and enrollment process.
-The steps include, but are not limited to: completion of online application and payment of application fee; student assessment; parent/guardian interview; admissions committee review and decision; completion of online enrollment packet; and submission of required forms and documentation.
+The steps include, but are not limited to completion of online application and payment of application fee; student assessment; parent/guardian interview; admissions committee review and decision; completion of online enrollment packet; and submission of required forms and documentation.

 Admissions decisions are based on the strength of each applicant's overall application with a focus on four criteria aligned to the Lighthouse mission: spiritually minded, academically versed, socially balanced, and parent partnership.
+LCS teaches all subjects through a biblical worldview, and parents of applicants must agree to biblical worldview teaching.

-Parents and guardians will receive one of three decision notifications:
+Parents and guardians will receive one of three admission decision notifications: